gagandaroach/resume/CV_Nvidia.md

 * Collaborated with the Medical College of Wisconsin to develop a simulator to train orthopedic residents on percutaneous femoral neck fixation, a procedure in which the surgeon drills into a patient’s hip to repair fractures via x-ray guidance.
 * Created a Docker containerized micro-service solution on the raspberry pi ARM platform, leveraging OpenCV to process cameras and broadcast data to mobile devices via WiFi served ReactJS web interface for moderators and residents.
+* Lead 5 engineers using Scrum/Agile workflow.
-* MSOE Undergrad Software Design Lab year long project.
+* MSOE Undergrad Software Design Lab.